wp-plugins/image-store/readme.txt

 * Upgrade from 1.0.2 and previous price lists need to bee updated to use the image unit.
 * Upgrade from 0.5.2 and previous slideshow options will be added or reset setting to update options.
 * Upgrade from 0.5.0 to 0.5.0 may change your permalinks.
+* Upgrade to 3.2.1 Colorbox is no longer supported.

 == Screenshots ==